-According to the United States Centers for Disease Control, more than 4,000 pedestrians die each year.
+According to the most recent data, approximately 5,500 pedestrians die each year.
 Another 69,000 people are injured as pedestrians - roughly one pedestrian is hurt every eight minutes.
-Children are the most vulnerable, with children under five years of age making up about 40% of pedestrian deaths.
+Tragically, children are the most vulnerable, with children under five years of age making up about 40% of pedestrian deaths.

 Distracted driving is often to blame for pedestrian injuries.
 Many pedestrian injuries occur when the driver is not paying attention to the road ahead and hits a person crossing the street.
 Drivers must watch out for pedestrians at all times, not just when entering an intersection.
-In fact, 79% of pedestrian deaths in 2002 occurred at places other than intersections.
+In fact, a large percentage of pedestrian deaths occur at places other than intersections.

 The danger to pedestrians is, of course, heightened as the sun goes down.
 Roughly 40% of pedestrian deaths occur at dusk, between 4 p.m. and 8 p.m.
 Once night falls, drivers have less visibility of the road ahead of them.
 It is the driver’s responsibility to slow down to make sure they can stop in time if their headlights do illuminate a person up ahead.
 Unfortunately, not all drivers do so, and even some of those drivers who do slow down at night nonetheless do not pay enough attention to the road ahead.

-If you or someone you care about has been injured as a pedestrian, contact one of our experienced attorneys online or call us anytime at 615-742-4880 or toll-free at 866.812.8787.
+If you or someone you care about has been injured as a pedestrian, contact one of our award-winning attorneys online or call us anytime at to discuss your case in a free, no-obligation consultation.
 Our talented team knows how to develop the evidence and to hold accountable those who have caused harm to you and your family.
-We have recovered more than $100 million dollars for our satisfied clients and we would like to help you too.
-As always, we only get paid if we win and we advance all case expenses.
+We have recovered millions and millions of dollars our satisfied clients and we would like to help you too.
+As always, we only get paid if we win and, unlike a lot of injury law firms, we advance all case expenses interest-free.
 So you have nothing to lose except the compensation you deserve.

 - Rear-End Accidents